VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Theory of Visible-Thermal Ordinality

 \subsubsection{Non-Local (Point-Pair) Constraints}

-We can generalize the result from the above gradient/edge analysis to comparing point pairs, i.e., two different pixels $x_i, x_j$ in the scene.

-When a pixel's visible intensity is lower (or higher) than that of another while its heat intensity is higher (or lower), then the albedo of the former is lower (or higher) than that of the latter. \begin{proposition} Given two pixels with visible and heat intensities as in ~\eqref{eq:point_pair}, if $S(x_i) > S(x_j)$ and $I_v(x_i) < I_v(x_j)$, then $\rho(x_i) < \rho(x_j)$, and vice versa. \end{proposition} \begin{proof} Given
+We generalize the above gradient analysis to compare point pairs, i.e., any two distinct pixels $x_i$ and $x_j$ in the scene.
+When a pixel’s visible intensity is lower (or higher) than another’s while its thermal intensity is higher (or lower), the pixel’s albedo is correspondingly lower (or higher). \begin{proposition}[Albedo Ordinality] For pixels $x_i, x_j$ with visible and heat intensities as in ~\eqref{eq:point_pair}, if $I_v(x_i) < I_v(x_j)$ and $\mathcal{H}(x_i) > \mathcal{H}(x_j)$, then $\rho(x_i) < \rho(x_j)$, and vice versa. \end{proposition} Conversely, when both visible and heat intensities are lower (or higher), its shading is also lower (or higher).

-Dividing the first eq. by the second and noting that all terms are positive, we get